Accelerated Formation of Ultra-Massive Galaxies in the First Billion Years

 \textbf{ Extended Data} \thefigure{\arabic{figure}}

 \begin{Extended Data Figure}

-{ {\textbf{Color-magnitude diagram of optically dark/faint galaxies (circles) color-coded by $z_{\rm spec}$.} F444W$^{\rm c}$ (\textbf{right}) is the corrected magnitude at 4.44$\mu$m (F444W; \textbf{left}) after subtracting the emission line contribution.
-Our parent sample of optically dark/faint galaxies at $z_{\rm spec} \gtrsim5$ is selected with F182M $-$ F444W $>$ 1.5 mag (red line).
+{ {\textbf{Color-magnitude diagram of 36 DSFGs color-coded by $z_{\rm spec}$.} F444W$^{\rm c}$ (\textbf{b}) is the corrected magnitude of F444W (\textbf{a}) at 4.44$\mu$m after subtracting the emission line contribution.
+Our sample of DSFGs (circles) at $z_{\rm spec} \gtrsim5$ is selected with F182M $-$ F444W $>$ 1.5 mag (red line).
 Galaxies with different $M_{\star}$ show different sizes in circles.
-All the optically dark/faint galaxies have $>$5$\sigma$ detections at F444W.
+All the DSFGs have $>$5$\sigma$ detections at F444W.
 For those undetected at F182M, we present their 2$\sigma$ limits with arrows.
+Error bars correspond to 1$\sigma$ uncertainties.
 The blue-shaded region describes the distribution of all F444W-detected sources in the FRESCO survey.
 For comparison, the grey triangular region shows traditional selection criteria of $H$-dropouts\cite{Wang2019} before the JWST spectral era.
 We here assume that the HST $H$-band and \textit{Spitzer}/IRAC 4.5\,$\mu$m band used in the pre-JWST selection criteria are approximate to those of JWST F182M and F444W, respectively.
 We overlap the evolutionary tracks of theoretical dusty star-forming galaxy templates (blue, green, orange, and red regions tracing different degrees of reddening) at $z=2-6$.
 The numbers on the tracks indicate the redshift.
 The solid and dashed tracks correspond to log($M_{\star}/M_{\odot}$) = 11 and 10, respectively. }} \end{Extended Data Figure}

 \begin{Extended Data Figure*}